-This Base Prospectus has been approved by the Central Bank of Ireland as competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation").
+This Base Prospectus has been approved by the Central Bank of Ireland as competent authority under Regulation (EU) 2017/1129 (the "Prospectus Regulation") and the Central Bank of Ireland has provided the competent authority of Iceland with a certificate of approval attesting that this Base Prospectus has been drawn up in accordance with the provisions of the Prospectus Regulation.
 The Central Bank of Ireland only approves this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
 Such approval should not be considered as an endorsement of the Bank or the quality of the Notes that are subject of this Base Prospectus.
 Investors should make their own assessment as to the suitability of investing in the Notes.
 Such approval relates only to the Notes which are to be admitted to trading on a regulated market for the purposes of Directive 2014/65/EU on markets in financial instruments, as amended ("MiFID II") or which are to be offered to the public in any Member State of the European Economic Area (the "EEA").